 MockFlow is another popular online wireframe tool that prioritizes real-time, online collaboration.
-Even if you're using the desktop version, you have the ability to design alongside your team in real-time (with the added bonus of native keyboard shortcuts and menus).
+Even if you're using the desktop version, you have the ability to design alongside your team in real-time.

 MockFlow impressed me with its extremely clean and intuitive interface.
 The tool makes it quick and easy to get started wireframing, offering tons of UI packages and features without being overwhelming to the user.
 The design interface is very clean; when testing, I appreciated that all of the controls in the edit screen are on the left, which maximizes space for the design itself.